.png)

 She is currently the Visual Arts Teaching Instructor for The Harvey B. Gantt Center, Henderson High School, The Arts Empowerment Project, Playing for Others, as well as Center for Faith and the Arts Visual Artist in Residence and has served on board of CCAG Arts Collective of Cornelius North Carolina in 2017.

 She is one of the few North Carolina live speed painters in the Charlotte Metro area and an Ultimate Painting Finalist for Regional Championship Live Speed Painting Competition.
-She has showcased two bodies of work through her residency at Center for Faith and the Arts, “Black Kings,” and “This is Salisbury.”
+She has showcased 5 bodies of work through her residency.

-Caleb Hill is one of our newest Artists in Residence.
-Caleb is a local musician and songwriter.
+CaLeb is a local musician and songwriter.
 He also handcrafts a variety of instruments, and he teaches private music lessons.
-Caleb is also what he refers to as a "garbage artist" making art from found objects.
-Caleb leads our monthly drum circle on the last Friday of each month from 6-8pm.
+CaLeb is also what he refers to as a "garbage artist" making art from found objects.
+Caleb leads our weekly drum circle every Friday from 7-8pm.
 The drum circle is free and open to everyone, including children.
 The drums are provided, so just drop in.

 A Special Thanks to